Your family income estimate

 - children over 16 years of age getting a job or earning over the income limit, or

 If you are unsure whether a change will affect your payments, please contact us.

 Updating your family income estimate

 You can also update your family income estimate using a One Time Access Code.
-If we have sent you a letter, SMS or email asking you to update your family income estimate for the new financial year we will have included a One Time Access Code.
-If you have your One Time Access Code and your Customer Reference Number, you can update your family income estimate right now.
+We may send you a letter, SMS or email asking you to update your family income estimate for the new financial year and we will include a One Time Access Code.
+Use the code and your Customer Reference Number and update your family income estimate right now.

 Reporting changes to income for other payments

-If you or your partner receive an income support payment such as Parenting Payment, Newstart Allowance or Disability Support Pension, you will need to report changes in your income or earnings for that payment separately.
+If you or your partner receives an income support payment, such as Parenting Payment, Newstart Allowance or Disability Support Pension, you will need to regularly report your income or earnings separately.
 This is different to updating your income estimate for family assistance.

 Read more about income reporting if you are not sure whether you need to report your earnings.